FirebaseExtended/firebase-queue/docs/guide.md

 See [Custom references to tasks and specs](#custom-references-to-tasks-and-specs) for defining the locations of these other than the default.

-Firebase Queue works with a Firebase database reference from either the [firebase-admin](https://www.npmjs.com/package/firebase-admin) (for admin access) or [firebase](https://www.npmjs.com/package/firebase) (for end-user access) NPM module, though it is mainly intended to perform administrative actions.
-Check out [this blog post](https://firebase.googleblog.com/2016/11/bringing-firebase-to-your-server.html) for an introduction to firebase-admin.
+Firebase Queue works with a Firebase Database reference from either the [`firebase-admin`](https://www.npmjs.com/package/firebase-admin) (for admin access) or [`firebase`](https://www.npmjs.com/package/firebase) (for end-user access) npm package, though it is mainly intended to perform administrative actions.
+Check out [this blog post](https://firebase.googleblog.com/2016/11/bringing-firebase-to-your-server.html) for an introduction to `firebase-admin`.

 ## Queue Workers

 The basic unit of the queue is the queue worker: the function that claims a task, performs the appropriate processing on the data, and either returns the transformed data, or an appropriate error.

-You can start a worker process by passing in a Firebase database  [`ref`](https://firebase.google.com/docs/server/setup#initialize_the_sdk) along with a processing function ([described below](#the-processing-function)), as follows:
+You can start a worker process by passing in a Firebase Database  [`ref`](https://firebase.google.com/docs/server/setup#initialize_the_sdk) along with a processing function ([described below](#the-processing-function)), as follows:

 ```js
 // my_queue_worker.js